GLOBAL MARKETS-EU recovery fund lifts shares to five-month high | Business

 World shares climbed to their highest since February and the euro briefly hit its strongest since March on Tuesday, after European Union leaders sealed a 750 billion-euro ($857 billion) post-pandemic recovery plan after marathon talks.

 Hopes that vaccines against the COVID-19 disease might be ready by the end of the year also supported the rally, following promising early data from trials of three potential vaccines.
-News of the EU deal, which includes 390 billion euros of grants, down from an initially proposed 500 billion, along with 360 billion of low-interest loans, saw the euro climb as high as $1.1470, Germany's DAX hit pre-COVID levels and other main EU indexes rise 1.25% - 2.2%.
+News of the EU deal, which includes 390 billion euros of grants, down from an initially proposed 500 billion, along with 360 billion of low-interest loans, pushed the euro as high as $1.1470, while Germany's DAX hit pre-COVID levels and other main EU indexes rose 1.25% - 2.2%.

 EU summit chairman Charles Michel presented the final plan as a "pivotal" moment to dispel doubts about the bloc's unity and future.
 "This agreement sends a concrete signal that Europe is a force for action," a jubilant Michel told a news conference.
 French President Emmanuel Macron, who spearheaded the deal with German Chancellor Angela Merkel, hailed it as "truly historic".

-Italian, Spanish, Greek, Portuguese and Cypriot government bonds rallied, reflecting that the countries will be allocated some of the largest amounts from the new fund when scaled to the size of their economies.
-The Netherlands and Austria, which were part of a group of "frugals" that had been calling for stricter terms for the funding, saw their borrowing costs inch higher, along with Germany.
+Italian, Spanish, Greek, Portuguese, Polish and Hungarian government bonds rallied, reflecting that the countries will be allocated some of the largest amounts from the new fund when scaled to the size of their economies.
+The Netherlands and Austria, which were part of a group of "frugals" that had been calling for stricter terms for the funding, saw their borrowing costs inch higher, along with Germany, France, Sweden, Finland and Denmark.

 "It's a significant step towards a more integrated and united Europe, which should boost the region's appeal to global investors and facilitate its re-rating," said Barclays' head of European equity strategy Emmanuel Cau.
 "The rise of the euro isn't a major risk at the moment because it illustrates the lower risk premium for the region," though it might weigh on exporters such as Germany at some point down the line, he added.